PrachiBPatel/PrachiPatel-Portfolio/content/project/Order Fulfillment Analysis/index.md

 ## 1 0 0 0 0 1
 ```

-## 2. Summarize the results in a Confusion Matrix .
+Summarized the results in a Confusion Matrix .

 ```r
 # creating the confusion matrix.